 Yes, the range of side effects has proven to be similar to what has been seen in adults receiving the vaccine: soreness at the injection site, fatigue, chills, fever and headaches.
 Though the side effects are more pronounced after the second dosage, they have shown to last only a day or two.

 Can children still get COVID-19 after being vaccinated?

-Yes, there is no vaccination that is 100% effective, so children could still get COVID-19 after being vaccinated.
-Like vaccinated adults, if children do become infected with COVID-19, they are less likely to get severely ill.
-It's important to note that, while severe illness among children who contract COVID-19 is rare, more data are needed to determine the longer-term physical, emotional and mental health impact of those who were infected as children.
+No vaccination is 100% effective, so children could still get COVID-19 after being vaccinated.
+Like vaccinated adults, if children do become infected with COVID-19, they are much less likely to get severely ill.
+It's important to note that while severe illness among children who contract COVID-19 is rare, more data are needed to determine the longer-term physical, emotional and mental health impact of those who were infected as children.

-The current vaccines have not been approved for children younger than 12.
-Studies are underway to test the safety and efficacy for children 6 months to 11 years old.
-It is also important for the vaccine manufacturers to establish the optimal dosage for children in the younger age group that balances effectiveness and side effects.
-Pfizer expects to have results from these studies later this year, with hopes of authorization to use this vaccine in young kids in early 2022, if not sooner.
+The current vaccines have not yet been authorized for children younger than 5.
+Studies are underway to test the safety and efficacy for children 6 months to 4 years old.
+Much like it took a while for the vaccines to be approved for elementary school aged children, the vaccine manufacturers are still conducting clinical research to establish the optimal dosage for the youngest group of the population.
+This is important so scientists can correctly balance the vaccine’s effectiveness and its side effects.
+Pfizer expects to have results from these studies later this year, with hopes of authorization to use this vaccine in the youngest kids in early 2022, if not sooner.

 What is different about research methodologies when testing vaccines for children?

 Because children are at different stages of development throughout childhood and adolescence, a number of factors are considered when testing safety and efficacy, such as the child’s weight and dosage tolerability.
 Manufacturers must figure out the dose that provides enough protection without too many side effects.